 - Opera v9 - 11

-If you would like a publication in an alternative format please contact the Website team.
+If you would like a publication in an alternative format please contact us through our general enquiries form.

 General web accessibility guidance

 BS 8878 Web accessibility - Code of Practice

 In December 2010 BSI launched the first British Standard to address web accessibility and the challenge of digital inclusion.

 The standard has been designed to introduce non-technical professionals to improved accessibility, usability and user experience for disabled and older people.
 It will be especially beneficial to anyone new to this subject as it gives guidance on process, rather than on technical and design issues.
 BS 8878 is consistent with the Equality Act 2010 and is referenced in the UK government’s e-Accessibility Action Plan as the basis of updated advice on developing accessible online services.
 It includes recommendations for:

 - Involving disabled people in the development process and using automated tools to assist with accessibility testing

 - The management of the guidance and process for upholding existing accessibility guidelines and specifications.